enbox docs

 • Wallet-based connection for cross-device identity sharing

-• Session locking and unlocking with a passphrase
+• Vault locking and session restoration with a passphrase

 • Multi-identity support (switching between DIDs)